A real peace will be an

 YJ Draiman

-Tell the United States to mind its own business and take care of business in the USA.
+Tell the United States to mind its own business and take care of business in

 Do not dictate to